Jewish volunteer ambulances set on fire outside London synagogue in antisemitic attack

 Rise of antisemitism in Britain

-British Prime Minister Keir Starmer, who has previously faced criticism for not doing enough to stamp out antisemitism in Britain, called the ambulance fires a “deeply shocking antisemitic arson attack.”
+British Prime Minister Keir Starmer, who has previously faced criticism for not doing enough to stamp out antisemitism in Britain, expressed “disgust at this horrific antisemitic attack” during an address in the House of Commons.

+“This is not just an attack on the Jewish community, but it’s an attack on all of us, on everyone who holds the fundamental British values of tolerance and respect,” said Starmer, who met Jewish community leaders at Downing Street on Monday.

-Starmer said antisemitism has “no place” in British society, while his Justice Minister Sarah Sackman –– who also represents the people of Golders Greens in Parliament –– said the “perpetrators must feel the full force of the law.”
+Earlier, Starmer said antisemitism had “no place” in British society, while his Justice Minister Sarah Sackman –– who also represents the people of Golders Greens in Parliament –– said the “perpetrators must feel the full force of the law.”

 Health Secretary Wes Streeting said that the British government will replace the four ambulances, adding that the London Ambulance Service will provide extra cover in the area.